Logging and Selling Timber

 LOGGING AND MARKET RESOURCES TO GET YOU STARTED:

-- Selling Timber and Logs A step-by-step manual of selling timber and logs provided by the OSU Extension service.
+-Selling Timber and Logs.
+A step-by-step manual of selling timber and logs.

 - Harvesting Timber and Timber Taxes All timber harvested in Oregon is subject to the Forest Products Harvest Tax.
 In addition, harvests may be subject to the Small Tract Forestland (STF) severance tax.